 Tobacco use remains the leading cause of preventable death and disease in the United States and in North Carolina.
 To address this enormous toll, the American Lung Association in North Carolina calls for the following actions to be taken by our elected officials:

 - Restore funding for tobacco use prevention and cessation programs, including QuitlineNC;

 - Increase the state cigarette tax by at least $1.00 per pack; and

-2. Resist attempts to weaken the smokefree restaurants and bars law and expand the law to include all public places and private worksites; and
+- Resist attempts to weaken the smokefree restaurants and bars law and expand the law to include all public places and private worksites.

-The American Lung Association in North Carolina will continue to partner with the North Carolina Alliance for Health as it defends against any threats or attempts to weaken the smokefree restaurants and bars law and weighs options for strengthening protections for nonsmokers.
-Emphasis will be placed on restoring funding for tobacco use prevention programs to previous levels and to increase funding for QuitlineNC.
+The American Lung Association in North Carolina will continue to partner with the North Carolina Alliance for Health as it defends against any threats or attempts to weaken the smokefree restaurants and bars law and seeks options for strengthening protections for nonsmokers.
+An increase in North Carolina's 45-cent cigarette tax is overdue and should be a significant increase.
+Price increases of $1.00 per pack or more have repeatedly been shown to reduce youth and adult smoking rates.
+The Lung Association in North Carolina, along with other partners, will continue to emphasize increased funding for tobacco use prevention programs and for QuitlineNC.